maneeshaindrachapa/Thesaurus/PythonServer/fyp_server/modules/main/sinhala/definitions/README.md

 <h2 align="center">Word Definition Extractor Module</h2>

 This module is to provide definitions for a user input word.
 We cannot implement a method to automatically extract definitions of a word from a text corpus.
 Therefore, we used a dictionary look-up approach to provide definitions of a word.
 For Sinhala language, we extract definitions by using the data which we collected from the Concise Dictionary.
-For Englishbasically used to give supportive sentences for a given word.
-This feature is useful if a user does not have an idea about a particular word.
+For English language, we extracted definitions from the Thesaurus API because it is already existing and that is not relevant to our research area.

 #### Data preparation and pre-processing